- Corri-Door, the largest French fast charging network in France, operated by Izivia, announced its 2018 utilisation summary

 Overall, in 2018, Corri-Door provided close to 40 000 charge sessions, which is their record high and 77% higher than its 22 500 charges in 2017.
 Average time of charge was 32 minutes.
 The monthly charges started at low two-thousands earlier in the year, steadily increasing to 3 500 – 4 000 towards the end of the year.
 The peak months were July and August, with 9 000 charges combined, likely with tourists coming from elsewhere using their chargers during the summer vacation.

-All of their 200 charge stations are multi-standard, equipped with AC fast, CCS and CHAdeMO plugs in order to serve all and any types of EVs.
+All of their 200 charging stations are multi-standard, equipped with AC fast, CCS and CHAdeMO plugs in order to serve any and all types of EVs.
 In 2018, 38% of the charge sessions at Corri-Door stations were with the CHAdeMO plugs, followed by CCS (36%) and AC fast (24%).
 This is probably not surprising as CHAdeMO can serve 50% of all fast-chargeable plug-in vehicles in Europe today.